firassBenNacib/KubleOps-manifest/README.md

 ## Overview

-This repository contains the Helm charts and ArgoCD configurations for deploying a production-grade, multi-tier application to Amazon EKS.
+This repository contains the Helm charts and ArgoCD configurations for deploying a multi-tier application to Amazon EKS.

 This repository is part of the [KubleOps](https://github.com/firassBenNacib/KubleOps.git) project.
 While the parent repo handles the infrastructure setup (EKS, VPC, IAM, Bastion, etc.), this repo is dedicated to deploying applications to the Kubernetes cluster using **Helm** and **ArgoCD** with a GitOps approach.